amartinm7/bookshelf/README.md

 Bootstrap application for testing a bookshelf

 ## create a new spring project from the scratch
-generate the scaffolding of this project using INITIALIZR tool: https://start.spring.io/
+First of all, you can generate the scaffolding of this project using the INITIALIZR tool: https://start.spring.io/

 in the dependencies field, write JPA and H2.
-After that generate the project.
+After that, generate the project.
+You can use the scaffolding straightly in intellij.

-## starting point
+## reference starting point
 https://www.baeldung.com/spring-boot-start

 ## run springboot app